Bordeaux, Bordeaux Sec

 Bordeaux, Saint-Emilion grand cru,Bordeaux Sec

 At Rocher Corbin, the vines grow in perfect harmony with nature.
-Here, the majority of the rows are left grassed, the soil receives no chemical inputs and the treatments are very well bonded...Lire plus Learn more
+Here, most of the rows are left grassed, the soil does not receive any chemical inputs and treatments are very l...Lire plus Learn more